cheesy-jand/cheesy-jand.github.io/Other.rst

 - **Origin**: Virginia
 - **Milk**: Cow
-- **Purchase location**: Whole Foods
+- **Purchase location**: Weaver Street
-- **Purchase date**: 02/13/22
+- **Purchase date**: 10/01/22
-- **Julie's comments**: Raw milk cheese, aged 60+ days.
-Off-yellow firm cheese with a tan brown crumbly rind.
-Unique flavors - sharp & umami with some funk & also licorice taste.
-Earthy AF.
-Pretty smooth texture.
-I want to like it but also not…  **1.8/5**
+- **Julie's comments**: Firm yellowy-tan cheese with a flaky, cakey, brown and white rind.
+Very grassy, a bit staticky/funky taste, especially at the rind.
+Some nutty and woodsy flavor, some aged Comte vibes.
+Not a great melty cheese nor is it super snackable…  **1.85/5**
-- **Andrew's comments**: Very interesting cheese.
-Texture gradient from smooth medium-hard center to crumbly outer coating.
-Definitely funky & earthy, with that weirdly pleasant barn floor flavor.
-Almost too weird, but not quite, I like it.  **3.8/5**
+- **Andrew's comments**: Nutty, semi sweet, almost meaty flavor in interior, quite funky/barny rind.
+Really nice semi firm, smooth, chewy texture.
+I think this one is quite snackable, at least in center.  **3.9/5**

 Apple Cider Showmmmz (Wegmans)
 -----------------